peteroupc/peteroupc.github.io/bernapprox.md

 If $f(\lambda)$ has a continuous $r$-th derivative on the closed unit interval (where $r$ is 1 or greater), it's possible to approximate $f$'s $r$-th derivative as follows:

 1. Build a polynomial in Bernstein form of a degree $n$ that is high enough such that the $r$-th derivative is close to $f$ with an error no more than $\epsilon$ (where $\epsilon$ is the user-defined error tolerance.
-See the table below.
+See the following table.
 2. Let $a[0], ..., a[n]$ be the polynomial's Bernstein coefficients.
 Now, to compute the polynomial's $r$-th derivative, do the following $r$ times or until the process stops, whichever happens first (Tsai and Farouki 2001, section 3.4)[^20].

     - If $n$ is 0, set $a[0]=0$ and stop.